Chromatin immunoprecipitation: Native ChIP (NChIP)

 Native ChIP is mainly suited for mapping the DNA target of histone modifiers.
 Generally, native chromatin is used as starting chromatin.
 As histones wrap around DNA to form nucleosomes, they are naturally linked.
-Then the chromatin is sheared by micrococcal nuclease digestion, which cuts DNA at the length of the linker, leaving nucleosomes intact and providing DNA fragments of one nucleosome (200bp) to five nucleosomes (1000bp) in length.
+Then the chromatin is sheared by micrococcal nuclease digestion, which cuts DNA at the length of the linker, leaving nucleosomes intact and providing DNA fragments of one nucleosome (200 bp) to five nucleosomes (1000 bp) in length.
 Thereafter, methods similar to XChIP are used for clearing the cell debris, immunoprecipitating the protein of interest, removing protein from the immunoprecipitated complex, and purifying and analyzing the complex-associated DNA.

 Comparison of XChIP and NChIP

 The major advantage of NChIP is antibody specificity.
-It is important to note that most antibodies to modified histones are raised against unfixed, synthetic peptide antigens and that the epitopes they need to recognize in the XChIP may be disrupted or destroyed by formaldehyde cross-linking, particularly as the cross-links are likely to involve lysine e-amino groups in the N-terminals, disrupting the epitopes.
+Most antibodies to modified histones are raised against unfixed, synthetic peptide antigens.
+The epitopes they need to recognize in the XChIP may be disrupted or destroyed by formaldehyde cross-linking, particularly as the cross-links are likely to involve lysine e-amino groups in the N-terminals, disrupting the epitopes.
 This is likely to explain the consistently low efficiency of XChIP protocols compared to NChIP.

 But XChIP and NChIP have different aims and advantages relative to each other.
 XChIP is for mapping target sites of transcription factors and other chromatin-associated proteins; NChIP is for mapping target sites of histone modifiers (see Table 1).